 Paul Gregory — Saloon Owner — Private Eye — Heartbreaker Hero

 During what I intended to be a casual conversation with Paul Gregory the other evening, I brought up the subject of politics, U.S. politics in particular.
 He refused to be drawn, stating that he was not a political animal.
 I continued to press him, urging him at least to tell me what he thinks is the government’s most dangerous policy.
 Without hesitation he declared, “Political correctness!
 It’s both stupid and dangerous.
-It’s undermining our national strength of character and making otherwise good people back down from their principles and capitulate to foolishness.
 The PC police just don’t have any common sense.
 Have you ever noticed that those who champion political correctness are invariably idiots?
 It’s hard to take them seriously; that is, until you realize the damage they’re doing to the country.”
 He paused, shrugged and turned to greet a couple who were entering his popular establishment, Pal’s.

 I continued to sip my drink and decided to stay awhile at my table so I could carry on observing him.
 He is really an extraordinarily handsome guy, but seems unaware of it.
 Or perhaps he’s just a very good actor.
 He is fascinating and, although attractive and intelligent, he is happily not self-involved.
 So although he has more than his share of female admirers, he’s not a ladies’ man.
 He is instead essentially a loner.
 Introspective for the most part, he is also a man of action, has the can-do attitude necessary for his chosen profession as a private detective and often works undercover for the Drug Enforcement Administration.
 When I asked him what he particularly likes about his work he told me it’s when he gets the first whiff of a bad guy and then it becomes the thrill of the chase.